OrkanMetin/swe599-transaction-graph-visualization/README.md

-# SWE 599 Project: Transaction Graph Visualization
+# Transaction Graph Visualization

-swe599-transaction-graph-visualization
+Welcome to **transaction-graph-visualization** code repository, which includes the backend and the client applications for visualizing sample transaction graph data.